forwinder15/learndiesels/content/posts/2019-05-22--what-is-the-easiest-ase-test/index.md

 This is a great question.
 Some people would accuse you of being lazy, but the truth is you need to start somewhere and having a couple of wins early on will give you the encouragement you need to keep going and trying until you get that master!
 Even if you work for a place that pays for a couple they are great to have and make you more likely to land a better wrenching gig.

 What is the easiest ASE test? **T4/A4: brakes, P1: Heavy Truck Parts Specialist or T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
-They have the highest amount of common since questions compared to the others.**
+They have the highest amount of common sinse questions compared to the others.**

 ASE tests are no walk in the park overall and you need a good understanding of the ones I have mentioned, but in **my opinion** and of others I have talked with, these tests were the easiest to pass.
 Let’s have a look at these tests and let me show you why I choose these particular tests.